Catmint vs Catnip: What’s the difference?

 Can cats eat catmint?

-You probably already know that it’s safe for feline furkids to eat catnip, but what about catmint?
-While many of the plants in the mint family are toxic for cats, that’s usually only the case when they’re consumed in large quantities, and the good news is that catmint is perfectly safe.
+Although many plants in the mint family are toxic for cats, that’s usually only the case when they’re consumed in large quantities.
+The good news is that catmint is perfectly safe.

 PetsRadar Newsletter